xlladdins/xll/docs/Excel4MacrosA-D.md

 | 14               | 3-D surface  |
 | 15               | Doughnut     |

-Type\_num    is a number identifying a formatting option for a chart.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number identifying a formatting option for a chart.
 The formatting options are shown in the dialog box of the AutoFormat command that corresponds to the type of chart you're creating.
 The first formatting option in any gallery is 1.

-Plot\_visible    is a logical value that corresponds to the Plot Visible Cells Only checkbox in the Chart tab of the Options dialog box.
+Plot\_visible&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Plot Visible Cells Only checkbox in the Chart tab of the Options dialog box.
 If FALSE or omitted, all values are plotted.

-Editable    is a logical value that determines whether the drop down list box is editable or not.
+Editable&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that determines whether the drop down list box is editable or not.
 If TRUE, the drop down list box is editable.
 If FALSE, the drop down list box is not editable.
 If obj\_type is not 20, this argument is ignored.

 **Remarks**